Single-blind peer review

-Journal follows a double-blind reviewing procedure.
+Journal follows a single-blind reviewing procedure where authors do not know reviewers, but the reviewers know the authors' info.
 Authors are therefore requested to submit:

 Authors wishing to include figures, tables, or text passages that have already been published elsewhere are required to obtain permission from the copyright owner(s) for both the print and online format and to upload evidence that such permission has been granted when submitting their papers as "supporting file”.
 Any material received without such evidence will be assumed to originate from the authors.

 Please follow the hyperlink “Submit article” on the right and upload all of your manuscript files following the instructions given on the screen.

 Please ensure you provide all relevant editable source files.
 Failing to submit these source files might cause unnecessary delays in the review and production process.

 ** If your submission is not prepared according to guidelines you will have another chance to correct them.
 Failure to prepare the submission according to journal's rules twice, will lead to direct rejection by the editorial office.
 Additionally, if you have made any payment, they will not be refunded.
 By submitting your article, it means that, you accepted this term.

 This publication requires that all of the authors provide their ORCID ID before proceeding with submission to prevent author confusions